 Some people find that they like personal belling so much that they do it many times a day and get completely spaced out.
 I don’t recommend this.
 Once per day is enough, and doing it any more than this will be counter-productive for clutter clearing because you need to be well-grounded for that.

 You can also use personal belling as a centering and uplifting technique, any time your thoughts or emotions feel scattered.
 But again, once per day is enough.
+And I don’t recommend doing personal belling every day for an extended period of time.
+It can be very helpful for a while if you are going through a challenging period in your life, but not to the point where you depend on it to balance your energy.
 It is not designed to be an emotional therapy substitute.

 Copyright © Karen Kingston, 2015